Switching crops in India's food bowl benefits water sustainability

 Way forward

 Thus, the implementation of crop switching strategies requires interactions with farmers and consideration of farmers’ input in policy framing.
-Promoting the cultivation and inclusion of nutri cereals in the PDS, procuring nutri cereals through the MSP and providing incentives to the farmers growing nutri cereals are potential ways to enhance the adoption of these crops by farmers.
+Promoting the cultivation and inclusion of nutri cereals in the PDS, procuring nutri cereals through the MSP and providing incentives to farmers growing nutri cereals are potential ways to enhance the adoption of these crops by farmers.
 Subsidised supply of nutri cereals through the PDS may also change (and increase) consumer demand.

 However, implementation through the PDS might be difficult considering the political, economic and cultural aspects of a particular region.
 While such approaches are already being implemented in a few states and are also planned to be implemented as part of the NFSM of the Government of India (GOI) for promoting nutri cereals, such implementation will need to account for the political, economic and cultural differences between regions to better ensure their feasibility and success.